WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 setwd("./R_analysis")

 # Load required packages into R environment
 # R comes with standard packages (i.e. set of tools).
-We use library command to load tools that we need for RNA-seq data analysis
+We use library command to load additional tools that we need for RNA-seq data analysis
 library(DESeq2)   		# for doing expression analysis
 library(topGO)    		# for running GO term enrichment library(ggplot2)  		# for (visually pleasing) plots